Tim G. Zhou

 Dec 20, 2024 I received UBC’s International Student Scholarship ($9000).

 Dec 20, 2024 I wrapped up my TA duties for CPSC 320: Algorithm Design.
-I received an average median rating of 4.86/5.
 My favourite student feedback from the TA evaluation survey is “Tim is always in a good mood” ;-)